MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 For media authentication, the ICE and TURN protocols also use the Digest challenge as described in the IETF TURN RFC.
 For details, see [media traversal](#external-user-av-traffic-traversal).

-I certificati client costituiscono un'alternativa per gli utenti essere autenticati da SfBO.
-Invece di fornire un nome utente e password, gli utenti dispongono di un certificato e la chiave privata corrispondente al certificato che è necessario risolvere una richiesta di crittografia.
+I certificati client rappresentano un modo alternativo per consentire agli utenti di essere autenticati da SfBO.
+Invece di fornire un nome utente e una password, gli utenti hanno un certificato e la chiave privata che corrispondono al certificato necessario per risolvere una sfida crittografica.

 ### <a name="windows-powershell-and-sfbo-management-tools"></a>Strumenti di gestione di Windows PowerShell e SfBO
 In SfBO, gli amministratori IT possono gestire il servizio tramite il portale amministratore O365 o utilizzando TRPS (Tenant Remote PowerShell).
-Gli amministratori tenant utilizzano l'autenticazione moderno per l'autenticazione con TRPS.
+Gli amministratori del tenant usano l'autenticazione moderna per autenticare in TRP.

 ### <a name="configuring-access-to-sfbo-at-your-internet-boundary"></a>Configurazione dell'accesso a SfBO al tuo limite Internet
-Per SfBO per il corretto funzionamento (gli utenti in grado di partecipare alle riunioni e così via), i clienti è necessario configurare l'accesso internet in modo che il traffico UDP e TCP in uscita per i servizi di SfBO cloud è consentita.
-Per ulteriori informazioni, vedere di seguito:https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo
+Affinché SfBO funzioni correttamente (utenti in grado di partecipare a riunioni e così via), i clienti devono configurare l'accesso a Internet in modo che sia consentito il traffico UDP e TCP in uscita ai servizi nel cloud di SfBO.
+Per altre informazioni, vedi qui:https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo

 ### <a name="udp-3478-3481-and-tcp-443"></a>UDP 3478-3481 e TCP 443

-Il UDP 3478 3481 e le porte TCP 443 vengono utilizzate dai client per richiedere assistenza da A / V Edge Server.
-Un client utilizza queste due porte per allocare UDP e le porte TCP rispettivamente per la parte remota a cui connettersi.
-Per accedere A / V Edge Server, il client deve innanzitutto avere stabilito una sessione SfBO Registrar per ottenere un oggetto di segnalazione SIP autenticata / V Edge Server le credenziali di autenticazione.
-Questi valori vengono inviati attraverso il canale di segnalazione protetto da TLS e vengono generati dal computer per ridurre gli attacchi con dizionario.
-Client possono quindi utilizzare queste credenziali per l'autenticazione del digest con A / V Edge Server per allocare le porte per l'utilizzo in una sessione multimediale.
-Una richiesta di allocazione iniziale alla quale viene inviata dal client e ha risposto con un messaggio nonce/401 richiesta da A / V Edge Server.
-Il client invia una seconda richiesta di allocazione contenente il nome utente e un codice HMAC (Hash Message Authentication Code) hash del nome utente e nonce.
+Le porte UDP 3478-3481 e TCP 443 vengono usate dai client per richiedere il servizio dall'A/V Edge service.
+Un client usa queste due porte per allocare le porte UDP e TCP rispettivamente per la parte remota a cui connettersi.
+Per accedere al servizio A/V Edge, è necessario che il client abbia prima stabilito una sessione di segnalazione SIP autenticata con SfBO registrar per ottenere le credenziali di autenticazione del servizio Edge/V. Questi valori vengono inviati attraverso il canale di segnalazione protetto da TLS e vengono generati dal computer per mitigare gli attacchi del dizionario.
+I client possono quindi usare queste credenziali per l'autenticazione del digest con l'a/V Edge service per allocare le porte da usare in una sessione multimediale.
+Una richiesta di assegnazione iniziale viene inviata dal client e ha risposto con un messaggio di 401/V. Il client invia una seconda assegnazione che contiene il nome utente e un hash HMAC (hash Message Authentication Code) del nome utente e del parametro nonce.

 A sequence number mechanism is also in place to prevent replay attacks.
 The server calculates the expected HMAC based on its own knowledge of the user name and password and if the HMAC values match, the allocate procedure is carried out.
 Otherwise, the packet is dropped.
 This same HMAC mechanism is also applied to subsequent messages within this call session.
 The lifetime of this user name/password value is a maximum of eight hours at which time the client reacquires a new user name/password for subsequent calls.

-### <a name="udptcp-5000059999"></a>UDP/TCP 50.000-59.999
+### <a name="udptcp-5000059999"></a>UDP/TCP 50000-59.999
 TCP 50,000 outbound is used for SfBO, including for application and desktop sharing, file transfer.
 UDP/TCP 50,000-59,999 port ranges are used for media sessions with Microsoft Office Communications Server 2007 partners that require NAT/firewall traversal service from the A/V Edge service.
 Because the A/V Edge service is the sole process using these ports, the size of the port range does not indicate the potential surface of attack.
 Good security practice is to always minimize the total number of listening ports by not running unnecessary network services.
 If a network service is not running, it is not exploitable by a remote attacker and the surface of attack of the host computer is reduced.
 However, within a single service, reducing the number of ports does not provide the same benefit.
 The A/V Edge service software is no more exposed to attack with 10,000 ports open as it is with 10.
 The allocation of ports within this range is done randomly and ports not currently allocated do not listen for packets.

 ### <a name="external-user-av-traffic-traversal"></a>Attraversamento traffico A/V utente esterno